craftcms/docs/docs/6.x/extend/avenues.md

 - `HasWidgets` → `$widgets` (Array) — Register widgets for the control panel dashboard.

 ::: tip
-The base plugin class includes all of these traits, by default—you don’t need to opt-in or define properties your plugin doesn’t use.
+The base plugin class includes all of these traits, by default; you don’t need to `use` them or define properties your plugin doesn’t use.
 :::

 As an example, if your plugin provided a new type of dashboard widget, you would add a `$widgets` property to your main plugin class: